silverpoints2s3-web/Thegiver/README.md

         local bSize = frame.AbsoluteSize
         if pos.X >= bPos.X and pos.X <= (bPos.X + bSize.X) and pos.Y >= bPos.Y and pos.Y <= (bPos.Y + bSize.Y) then
             actif = not actif
-            label.Text = actif and "TSB FIXED: ON" or "TSB FIXED: OFF" label.TextColor3 = actif and Color3.fromRGB(0, 255, 0) or Color3.fromRGB(110, 110, 110)
+            label.Text = actif and "TSB 1-STUD: ON" or "TSB 1-STUD: OFF"
+            label.TextColor3 = actif and Color3.fromRGB(0, 255, 0) or Color3.fromRGB(110, 110, 110)
+            frame.BorderColor3 = actif and Color3.fromRGB(0, 255, 0) or Color3.fromRGB(130, 0, 0)
         end
     end
 end)